History

 The chapel was built as a small aisleless building, i.e. a single-space structure, without an architecturally separate chancel.
 It has an unusual form because it was not built on a rectangular plan, but as a rhomb.
 This was caused by the location of the shorter walls at a slight angle in relation to the longitudinal walls, perhaps resulting from the haste in carrying out construction works.
 The shape of the chapel was diversified by an oval turret in the north-west corner, housing stairs leading to the attic.
 It was covered with a conical roof, while the nave of the chapel was covered with a high gable roof with a steep slopes, typical of the late Gothic period.

 All walls of the chapel were reinforced with small buttresses, in the corners placed in a slightly archaic way, perpendicular to each other, not diagonally.
+As a horizontal accent, a cornice was introduced under the eaves of the roof, extended to the shorter walls of the chapel, where it separated the gables.
 Both the southern and northern walls were pierced with two pointed-arch, relatively narrow windows with tracery fillings.
 The largest window was traditionally placed on the axis of the eastern wall, from where the sun’s rays were supposed to drop on the altar.
 One window of a different form with a gable head was placed above the western entrance.
 Single openings illuminating the attic are also located on the east and west in the triangular gables.
 The corner turret was pierced with small, four-sided loops illuminating the staircase.

 Two portals led inside the chapel: the southern one located in the western bay and the western one located on the axis of the wall.
 The latter served as the main entrance.
 The door located there could be blocked with a bar, slid into a hole in the thickness of the wall.
 The southern portal probably had a similar protection originally.
 The western entrance was topped with a pointed arch.
 From the chamfered plinth to the top of the archivolt, it was moulded with a roller and two grooves, and impost cornices were installed at the base of the archivolt.